dmedintsev/zerobug_pico/README.md

 ## _Hardware_ folder
 Contains schematic diagrams, PCB, BOM-files, and other artifacts related to the hardware part of this project.

+# Functionality
+If you start bt_server.py on your PC with Bluetooth (BLE) module, you cat control this Hexapod with next commands:
+ * w - move forward
+ * s - move back
+ * a+w - move left at an angle of 45° without turning the body relative to the central axis
+ * d+w - move right at an angle of 45° without turning the body relative to the central axis
+ * r+d or r - turn around through the left
+ * r+a - turn around through the left

+ * r+a
 # Links
 [MicroPython for Raspberry Pi RP2xxx boards](https://docs.micropython.org/en/latest/rp2/quickref.html)<br>
 [Hexapod Leg Inverse Kinematics](https://www.youtube.com/watch?v=HjmIOKSp7v4)<br>